Oplax Hopf Algebras: Introduction

 For $H$ either a classical Hopf algebra, a weak Hopf algebra, a Hopf algebroid or a Hopf category, there are two fundamental points for its bicategorical interpretation as described above: $H$ is always a $1$-cell in the considered bicategory, and moreover its underlying monoid and comonoid structures make use of different monoidal products (that together fit into a {\em duoidal} category structure).

-In this work, we aim to provide a next step in this process of settling the notion of Hopf-type objects in higher categories, moving from monoidal bicategories (i.e.\ a tricategory with a single $0$-cell) to braided monoidal bicategories (i.e. a tetracategory with a single $0$-cell and a single $1$-cell).
-Within such a setting, we introduce the notion of an {\em oplax bimonoid} which consists of a $0$-cell endowed with the structure of a (strict) monoid and (strict) comonoid, along with (op)lax compatibility constraints between them.
-In the spirit of Tannaka-Krein duality, we study the relation between monoidal structures on the category of lax modules over a monoid and oplax bimonoid structures on this monoid.
-In principle, there is no reason why one should require the underlying monoid and comonoid structures of an oplax bimonoid to be strict.
-However, because all our examples fit in this setting, and in order to avoid too many coherences, we restrict to this case.
+In this work, we aim to provide a next step in this process of settling the notion of Hopf-type objects in higher categories, moving from monoidal bicategories i.e.\ a tricategory with a single $0$-cell, to braided monoidal bicategories \cite{CoherenceBrMonBicat} i.e. a tetracategory with a single $0$-cell and a single $1$-cell, see \cite{ToddTrimbleNotes,montricat}.
+Within such a setting, we introduce the notion of an {\em oplax bimonoid} which consists of a $0$-cell endowed with the structure of a pseudomonoid and pseudocomonoid, along with oplax compatibility constraints between them.
+In the spirit of Tannaka-Krein duality, we study the relation between monoidal structures on the category of lax pseudomodules over a pseudomonoid and oplax bimonoid structures on this pseudomonoid.

 Particular attention should be paid to the correct notion of an antipode for an oplax Hopf algebra, which is more elaborate than what one might expect at first sight.
 It is no longer a convolution inverse of the identity, but an \emph{oplax inverse}, a notion inspired by firm Morita contexts.
-However, we still retain the uniqueness of the antipode if it exists, and we discuss the relation between the existence of an antipode and the bijectivity of fusion morphism for a lax bimonoid.
+However, we still retain the uniqueness of the antipode if it exists, and we discuss the relation between the existence of an antipode and the bijectivity of fusion morphism for an oplax bimonoid.

 A first motivating example for our new notion are groupoids which we show are oplax Hopf monoids in the bicategory of spans.
 More generally, Hopf categories are a well-described class of oplax Hopf monoids in a variation of B\"ohm monoidal bicategory $\Span|\Vv$, where now the monoidal category $\Vv$ is considered as a monoidal 2-category with trivial $2$-cells.
 We show that this monoidal bicategory has some interesting features, in particular under some mild conditions the forgetful functor to $\Span$ is a $2$-opfibration.